-‘A Handful of Knaves’ anthology — a quick announcementPosted: January 27, 2018
+‘A Hand of Knaves’ anthology — a quick announcementPosted: January 27, 2018

 Rogues, thieves, pirates and ne’er-do-wells abound in speculative fiction.
 Sometimes heroic, sometimes villainous, often somewhere in between, rogues are as likely to steal one’s heart as one’s purse, and show little remorse while helping themselves to either.